 Maximilian Kaipel

-You can find my CV here and my Google Scholar here.
+You can find my Google Scholar profile here.

 Email